“A guy worth knowing…” – Chicago Sun-Times

 A native Chicagoan, I didn’t have to go very far to find myself in a world-class comedy and theater scene.
 When I discovered improv around the turn of the century, it changed my life, and I’ve been performing ever since.

-Soon afterward, I was among the ex-LSE cast members who formed pH Productions, which is now a 10-year-old pillar of the improv community.
+Soon afterward, I was among the ex-LSE cast members who formed pH Productions, which went on to be a significant pillar of the improv community for over a decade.
 From 2002-2008, I performed constantly with pH in a variety of sketch and improv shows across Chicago and in a handful of comedy festivals in the U.S. and Canada.
 An incredible chapter of my life, very fondly remembered.

 From 2007 to 2015, I was an ensemble member of Laugh Out Loud Theater, in which Chicago improv is exported out to Schaumburg.
-I still occasionally teach improv classes there and also coach a couple of independent improv teams.
+I also occasionally taught classes there and coached a couple of independent improv teams.
+One of those teams, the Queen Bs, continues to thrive today.
 When Sheridan Road Magazine saw me performing in the LOL mainstage shows, they described me as having “well honed skills,” “pleasing everyman qualities” and “a jovial approach to creating material on the spot.”
 To which I say, “Pshaw.”

 Training as an Actor